Stover leaving Texas A&M AgriLife Research for developing university program

-Dr. Patrick Stover announced in a press release Thursday he would not seek reappointment as vice chancellor and as dean of agriculture and life sciences of Texas A&M AgriLife and as director of Texas A&M AgriLife Research, finishing out his terms for those positions at the end of December.
+Patrick Stover announced in a press release Thursday he would not seek reappointment as vice chancellor and as dean of agriculture and life sciences at Texas A&M University and as director of Texas A&M AgriLife Research, finishing out his terms for those positions at the end of December.

-Instead, Stover announced he would focus on the development of the Institute for Advancing Health Through Agriculture (IHA).
+Instead, Stover announced he would focus on the development of the Institute for Advancing Health Through Agriculture.

 Stover will serve as IHA director and provide oversight of the Agriculture, Food and Nutrition Evidence Center after being asked by Texas A&M University President Katherine Banks and Chancellor John Sharp to reposition his focus.